Snowpiercer: Costume design

 Costume designer Catherine George explained that Mason was initially inspired by a Smithsonian photograph that production designer Ondřej Nekvasil had found of an older lady amongst a room full of dead birds at the Museum of Natural History, who was a real person from Swinton's childhood.
 In designing Mason's costume, George found images of women from their late sixties and early seventies, adding that, "... a certain type that I remembered growing up who would wear their fur to go into town and scoff at people who were less better off, a bit of a Margaret Thatcher type, really."
-George also designed Mason's suit to look "a typical conservative politician shape and style" with the purple adding a royal quality to the attire.
+George also designed Minister Mason's suit to look "a typical conservative politician shape and style" with the purple adding a royal quality to the attire.
 She had "collected pictures of dictators wearing elaborate uniforms and crazy hand-made medals" to experiment with the designs of such a character.
 George later admitted to the similarities to Ayn Rand, although not intentional.
-George and Bong travelled to Swinton's home in Scotland with "a couple of suitcases of clothes, wigs, glasses and teeth" to play around with ideas.
+George and Bong travelled to Swinton's home in Scotland with "a couple of suitcases of clothes, wigs, glasses and teeth" and played with costuming ideas for Swinton's Minster Mason character.

 On creating individuality for the passengers in the tail section, George had the designs come from random materials they would use to fashion practical clothing, "The tail section clothing was pieced together from different garments and repairs were made on top of that.
 They had to improvise with any materials that were left on the train."
 For the design of Curtis, Bong and George wanted him to be anonymous but at the same time recognizable.
 The design was difficult as George had to conceal Evans's muscular physique and muscle mass thus, "We had to cut out the sleeves of his under layers to help him look leaner."

 George personally designed the costumes for Nam and Yona, who wear the "darker-coloured intense black".
 Taking inspiration from photographs of train engineers from an early industrial period and vintage French railway jackets, it was designed while she looked at utilitarian clothes due to Nam previously being a train engineer before his imprisonment.
 George also designed many of the tail section costumes, including Nam's, using Japanese Boro fabric.

 In creating Claude's yellow coat and dress, George was mindful of the fact it was the first colour of brightness in the tail section scene, as well as the property of yellow being the most luminous colour in the spectrum.
 She expressed, "It's the colour that captures our attention more than any other and in colour psychology yellow is non-emotional and lacking compassion."
 Camera testing occurred before deciding the final colours as well as observing how they'd interact, with the back drop of darker costume colours.